 Specializing in the Belgian cuisine, one must visit this place to taste authentic Belgium food.
 Most suited for group bookings.

 Address: Galerie des Princes, 1, 1000 Brussels, Belgium

 A very famous French restaurant in the city situated near the Grand-Place.
 The menu keeps on changing often to vary the tastes and also according to the season.
-However, sautéed lobster with truffles and chanterelles and roast saddle of lamb, are available almost all of the time and are the most favored main course.
+However, sautéed lobster with truffles and chanterelles and roast saddle of lamb are available almost all of the time and are the most favoured main course.
 Reservations are a must here.

 Address: 23, Pl Rouppe, near Grand-Place, 1000 Brussels, Belgium